Timmy-Bergkvist/hiking-sweden/README.md

 ## UX

-This hiking site is intended for hikers who want to hike the best spots in sweden.
+This site is intended for user thats are interested in different hiking trails and national parks and who want to look for other alternatives in Sweden.

 The index site section contains three clickable options and a map:

 - Search
+  - This is the first section the use will see.
-  - When clicking the search text a search box will be visible for the user.
+    When clicking the search text a search box will be visible for the user.
-    This is the first section the use will see.
-In this box can the user make different search options which will appear on the map and will be viewed as pins in the results box.
+    In this box can the user search for lokations and select different category. which will appear on the map and will be viewed as pins in the results box.
     In mobile view the result box will not be visible.

 - Notes
   - When clicking the notes text a notepad will be visible for the user.
 The user can take notes from the locations they want to visit.
 There is an option to save and delit notes.
+    The files will then be stored in the local host.

 - Contact
   - When clicking the contact a contact-us form will be visible for the user.
 The user can send a request or ask for questions that they will have answered.
+    When the user sends a request, the web page will be reloaded to its starting point which is the search section.

 - Map
   - The map is visible all the time.
-When the user is searching for a location in the search area it will be visible on the map.
-When the user click on a result pinn, some information about the hiking spot is visible for the user to read.
-If the hiking spot has a web page and then clickt the user will open that information in a new window.
+On the map will there be some pre selected areas for hiking trails and national parks.
+When the user is searching for a location and gets a result there will be pin on the map.
+When clicking on this pin a information box will be displayed for the user with information about that place.
+    There will be links that take the user to their website.

 **Mockups**